wp-plugins/wp-facebook-like-ranking/readme.txt

 `get_like_ranking (10, false, array(20, 20))`

-It shows 10 posts and 20px × 20px thumbnail picture widthout expressing like count.
+It shows 10 posts and 20px × 20px thumbnail picture without expressing like count.

 == Frequently asked questions ==